Yashank-d/focusflow/README.md

 * Create and track projects for each client.
 * Update project status (e.g., "Booked," "Editing," "Review").
 * Set an invoice amount.
-* (Coming Soon) Upload photos to a secure, gated gallery.
-* (Coming Soon) Send a unique link to a client, who can only view their photos *after* they have paid the invoice.
+* Send a unique "Gated Link" to a client.
+* Clients can view a "Sneak Peek" bento grid of their photos.
+* Clients can pay the invoice directly via **Razorpay** to unlock their full gallery download.

 ### Tech Stack